ranjankumar03/100-days-of-code/log.md

 ### Day 24: March 1st, 2017

-**Today's Progress**: Coded for 40 minutes.
+**Today's Progress**: Coded for 70 minutes.
 Learning more and more about Jekyll.
-Successfully created new pages.
+Successfully created new pages and deployed my repository on Github Pages.

 **Thoughts**: Jekyll is so wonderful!
 I created new md files for my pages and that automatically added them into my navbar- so clever